MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Take inventory*: List all the components of your workload, including infrastructure, cloud resources, licenses, third-party services, and any other expenses related to the workload.
 - *Understand spending*: Gain a clear understanding of the current spend for each item in the inventory list.
 It helps you identify what you are paying for and where most your expenses lie.
 - *Create an ordered list*: Create an ordered list of workload expenses, starting from the most expensive components and working down the list.
-It allows you to prioritize your optimization efforts and focus on the areas that have the highest impact on cost.
+It allows you to prioritize your optimization efforts and focus on the areas that have the highest effect on cost.

 By following these steps, you gain a comprehensive understanding of your workload's cost structure and identify areas where you can optimize rates.